axieinfinity/ronin-documentation/docs/node-operators/testnet/non-validator.md

 ---
-description: Set up a non-validator node on testnet
+description: Set up a non-validator node on testnet.
 ---

 # Run a non-validator (RPC) node